MonashProteomics/MaSpeQC/README.md

 	- _Contact Name_
 	- _Contatct Email_
 - #### INPUT FOLDER: The location of the directories that store the raw files for processing.
+	- An absolute path for the top-level storage location of raw files.
+See (#File Formats and Directory Structure) for the required subfolder structure.
 - #### OUTPUT FOLDER: Storage for the outputs of the processing.
 - #### EMAIL INFO: The details of the email account to use.
 	- _Port_ (eg. 465)